Privacy

 The Privacy Act Review commenced in 2020 following recommendations by the Australian Competition and Consumer Commission in its 2019 Digital platforms inquiry – final report.

-The completion of the Privacy Act Review followed amendments to the Privacy Act that commenced on 13 December 2022 to increase maximum penalties under the Privacy Act and provide the Office of the Australian Information Commissioner with enhanced enforcement powers.
+While the Privacy Act Review was underway, the Privacy Act was amended in December 2022 as part of the Australian Government’s urgent reforms in response to data breaches.
+These amendments increased maximum penalties under the Privacy Act and provide the Office of the Australian Information Commissioner with enhanced enforcement and information sharing powers.

 Notifiable Data Breaches scheme